open-policy-agent/gatekeeper/docs/post.md

 * Label objects based on user from a department.
 * What are the policies that my cluster is violating.

 We are happy to announce `kubernetes-policy-controller` which allows enforcing custom semantic rules on on objects during create, update and delete operations without recompiling or reconfiguring the Kubernetes API server.
-The controller is backed by the Open Policy Agent([OPA](https://github.com/open-policy-agent/opa)) is a light weight , general purpose policy engine for Cloud Native environments.
+The controller is backed by the Open Policy Agent([OPA](https://github.com/open-policy-agent/opa)) which is a light weight, general purpose policy engine for Cloud Native environments.

 ## How policy works with `kubernetes-policy-controller`